nd-dsp-lab/psmt_malicious/README.md

 # psmt_malicious
-PSMT using CKKS with malicious security.
+Labeled Functional PMT using CKKS with malicious security.

 # Build the Project